abd5294/accident-alert/README.md

 # Accident Detection App

-A Flutter mobile app that displays real-time accident data using Firebase Firestore and Realtime Database.
+A Flutter application that fetches and displays accident-related data from Firebase Firestore and Realtime Database.
+The data is uploaded by a hardware system designed to detect accidents and send information to Firebase.

 ## Features
-- Real-time accident alerts from Firebase.
+- Fetches accident data from Firebase Firestore and Realtime Database.
-- Intuitive dashboard for user-friendly data visualization.
+- Displays real-time accident information in a user-friendly interface.
+- Simple and lightweight design for quick access to critical data.

 ## Tech Stack
 - **Frontend**: Flutter, Dart